huginn/huginn/README.md

 ### Docker

-The quickest and easiest way to check out Huginn is to use the offical Docker image.
+The quickest and easiest way to check out Huginn is to use the official Docker image.
 Have a look at the [documentation](https://github.com/cantino/huginn/blob/master/doc/docker/install.md).

 ### Local Installation